Email FacebookTwitterMenu burgerClose thin

 1. Savings Accounts

 A savings account is one of the most straightforward types of bank accounts.
 You deposit money into a savings account and then you can withdraw that money when you need it.
-You can access your money in person at a bank, through an ATM or online if your bank allows you to manage your accounts online.
+You can access your money in person at a bank, through an ATM or online.

 Banks encourage people to use savings accounts by offering interest on people’s money.
 Interest rates vary from bank to bank and are based on the overall economy.
 Online banks, which do not have physical locations, typically offer higher interest rates than traditional banks.
 The majority of banks use compound interest, but how frequently it compounds will depend on the bank.

 If you are considering a savings account, look for accounts with the highest interest rates and the least fees.
 Some accounts require you to deposit a certain amount in order to open an account.
 There may also be a minimum amount that you need to maintain in your account at all times.
-Because of their simplicity, savings accounts work well for young people who are just starting to save money and people who are trying to build good saving habits.
+Your bank may also limit the number of free withdrawals per month.
+Savings accounts work well for people who are just starting to save money or want to build good saving habits.

 2. Checking Accounts

-The advantage of a checking account is that you can use your money for making payments.
-You can write checks and use a debit card with a checking account.
-With both checks and debit cards, the money that you spend is withdrawn directly from your account.
+The advantage of a checking account is that you can use your money to make payments.
+You can write checks and use a debit card and the money you spend is withdrawn directly from your account.
 If your bank allows online banking, you can also use a checking account to send online bill payments.

 3. Certificate of Deposit (CD)

 A certificate of deposit, or CD, typically earns you interest at a higher rate than either a savings or checking account.
-The catch is that a CD has a specified term length.
-You cannot touch your money during that term.
-A term can range anywhere from three months to five years (60 months).
+The catch is that a CD has a specified term length, so you cannot touch your money during that term.
+A term can range anywhere from three months to 10 years (120 months).
 In return for not having access to your money, you earn a higher interest rate than you would with just a savings account.

-Let’s say you have $250 and are willing to put that money in a CD for six months.
-You can go to your bank and tell them you want to put $250 in a six-month CD.
-(You can also do this over the phone.)
+Let’s say you have $250.
+You can call or go to your bank and tell them you want to put $250 in a six-month CD.
 They will be able to tell you the current CD interest rates and how much you can expect to earn.
-Once you buy the CD, you won’t be able to use your money for six months but it will earn interest.
+Once you buy the CD, you won’t be able to use your money for six months but it will earn interest during that time.

-When the CD matures (reaches the end of its full term) you will receive your original $250 plus whatever interest accrued.
+When the CD matures (reaches the end of its full term) you will receive your original $250 plus whatever interest has accrued.
 When the CD is close to maturing, you will have to tell your bank if you intend to withdraw the money.
-If you don’t say anything, you’ll probably reinvest your money into another CD of the same value and term length.
+If not, you may end up reinvesting your money into another CD of the same value and term length.

 A CD is a great way to earn money because of its higher interest rates.
 However, you shouldn’t put money into a CD if you will need the money before the end of the term.
 It is possible to withdraw your money early, but you will pay a penalty.
 The penalty often equals six months of interest.